-This is a lengthy ramble.
-So long in fact, that I have broken it into several posts to be trickled out over the coming days, weeks, or months.
-Skip on to the fun stuff if you aren’t interested in Minimalist* philosophy.
-There’s a lot of recent talk about Minimalism as a social movement.
-Not long ago, it was mostly associated with artists and aesthetes, wanderers, mystics, and philosophers.
+There’s a lot of recent talk about Minimalism as a social movement and this fits well with my personal philosophy and my interests in preindustrial technology and survival.
+Not long ago, minimalism was mostly associated with artists, aesthetes, wanderers, mystics, and philosophers.
 That is to say, the fringe element, outsiders, and weirdos.
 These things come in cycles and I think, as a backlash against generations of sell-out philosophy and the creation of a professional consumer class, many people are reaching for something new.

 We come to learn that everything old is new again.

 For most humans, for most of our history, owning too much stuff has never really been an issue.
 We had what we needed and either made what we needed or did without the things we didn’t have.
-It brings a smile to my face to know that more than 2,400 years ago, well-to-do people in China, India, Greece, and the Middle East were contemplating the nature and evils of acquiring Stuff; some ewre even writing about it.
+It brings a smile to my face to know that more than 2,500 years ago, various thinkers people in China, India, Greece, and the Middle East were contemplating the nature and evils of acquiring stuff; some were even writing about it.
 That’s not to say that I have immediate plans to become a wandering mendicant like a medieval friar (as appealing as that might sound to some) but I do have an interest in lightening my material load and some very specific goals for the coming year.